21 Implemented Examples of Web 3.0 Applications, Websites, and Tools

 If you are looking for a Web 3.0 social platform to replace X or the former Twitter, Minds is what you seek!

-Users have complete control over their data and can earn tokens by interacting and creating content.
+Minds users have complete control over their data and can earn tokens by interacting and creating content.
+The network is decentralized and strongly encrypted, and surprisingly, there are 5 million accounts on Minds and over 300 thousand monthly active users.

-Now you know why we count it as a significant example of Web 3.
+Now you know why we count it as a significant example of Web 3.0!

 Chingari